 - Shelters and rescue organizations are institutions, and their primary concern is the movement of cats out, to make room for those coming in.
 In that sort of atmosphere, moral considerations may take second place.
 However, an individual who is willing to keep both the mother cat and the kittens or find good, permanent homes for them, should not be made to feel guilty for allowing the birth.

 - Where is the evidence that the people with the available "good homes" might have instead adopted cats from shelters?
 Perhaps they weren't even looking for a cat until they heard a friend, neighbor, or co-worker had adoptable kittens.

 Where It Stands

 There will never be a complete resolution to this issue until cat owners become responsible caregivers, by spaying and neutering their cats.
-Most cats can be spayed and neutered before they are of reproductive age - as early as 6 weeks of age or 2 pounds in weight is not unreasonable.
+Most cats can be spayed and neutered before they are of reproductive age - between three to six months old.

 If more and more kittens are born each year, more and more stray cats will appear, and the feline overpopulation problem will increase.
 That is why this issue is just a small part of a greater issue: spay and neuter.